 The natural world has always fascinated me.
-As a textile artist I combine drawings, thoughts and stitches to record and respond to the essence of the natural world.
+I combine drawings and stitches which record and respond to the essence of my chosen environment.
 The work I produce is quiet but with an inner energy that aims to engage and draw the viewer in, to notice things they may have overlooked.
+My drawings are usually monochrome using pencil and charcoal.
+I stitch on papers which are thin and transparent, and recent paper textiles are ambiguous in their media.
+I do get excited when using papers, stitches, paint and gold leaf.

 As a young child, I loved making beautiful clothes for my dolls under the watchful and encouraging eye of my mum, her scrap bag contained wonderful fabrics which felt so good to my young fingers.
 All my wild ideas were possible with her needle skills.